best coaches advice

 Author, “Training Essentials for Ultrarunning

-Some of the most rewarding parts of my role as Head Coach of CTS Ultrarunning are recruiting, training, and mentoring new ultramarathon coaches when they join the team.
+Some of the most rewarding parts of my role as Head Coach of CTS Ultrarunning are training and mentoring new ultramarathon coaches when they join the team.
 One of the exercises I use is called “THE ONE” and the premise is simple: distill all of the coaching knowledge you have into ONE piece advice you would give to any ultramarathon runner.
 The piece of advice has to fit into a two-minute spiel and your allowed to share or collaborate on our individual piece before presenting them to the whole group.

 The purpose of the exercise is to get coaches to prioritize information.
 It can be tempting, especially for new coaches, to overwhelm athletes with too much information.
 You want to teach and guide athletes, and the best way to do that is to keep it simple and focused.
 Just because you have a lot of knowledge to impart doesn’t mean they need to know it all at once.